BookStackApp/website/content/blog/beta-release-v0-30-0.md

 Now that I've added the audit log I'd like to expand the activities we track to include things such as setting changes, logins & user creations so that admins will be able to review administration operations.
 As part of that work I'll try to start a deeper scoping into how content notifications could fit into the application.

-I've opened a proposal to implement proper "Owner" controls, which can be seen here: https://github.com/BookStackApp/BookStack/issues/2246.
+I've opened a proposal to implement proper "Owner" controls, [which can be seen here](https://github.com/BookStackApp/BookStack/issues/2246).
 At the moment the permission system has the ability to apply different permissions for someone's own content but this currently relates to the creator.
 This causes issues in scenarios where someone would create elements, such as a book, on behalf of another user.
-These changes would mean a "Owner" user would be assigned to each item, the creator by default, but that "Owner" could be easily re-assigned where required.
+These changes would mean a "Owner" user would be assigned to each item, the creator by default, but that "Owner" could easily be re-assigned where required.
 I'll likely implement this as part of the next release cycle unless there are any major concerns.

 ----

-<span style="font-size: 0.8em;opacity:0.9;">Header Image Credits: &nbsp; <span>Photo by <a href="https://unsplash.com/@priscilladupreez?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Priscilla Du Preez</a> on <a href="https://unsplash.com/s/photos/books?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span></span>
+<span style="font-size: 0.8em;opacity:0.9;">Header Image Credits: <span>Photo by <a href="https://unsplash.com/@priscilladupreez?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Priscilla Du Preez</a> on <a href="https://unsplash.com/s/photos/books?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span></span>